2sushk/JavaScript-Quiz/README.md

-# JavaScript-Quiz
-I used HTML, CSS and Javascript for this.
+JavaScript Quiz with 10 questions, I used HTML, CSS and JavaScript for this.